lasseufpa/ptp-dal/README.md

 After that, a set of results will be available within the `plots/` directory.

+## Analysis Recipes

+Directory `recipes` contains preset recipes for running several analyses (in batches) based on distinct datasets.
+Refer to the instructions [in the referred directory](recipes/README.md).

 ## Dataset Cataloging

 Assuming for instance that the datasets to be cataloged are located within the